raffrant/probabilisticML/README.md

 Folder: basketball/

 This project analyzes basketball players and matches from the most recent EuroLeague season.
 The focus is on extracting useful patterns from team and player performance, comparing metrics across games, and understanding the factors that shape match outcomes.
+Specifically, we focused on Kendrick Nunn (Panathinaiko's player) to find each true shooting.

 Typical tasks in this folder may include: